tesk9/palette/README.md

 the colors, e.g., "I want 4 colors that are equally spaced on the color wheel," or, "I want 10 colors that are all of the same hue but with different lightnesses."

-If you approach color like this, then you'll be interested in using `Color.Generator`, which has helpers like `square` (generates 4 evenly-spaced colors) and `monochromatic` (generates lovely single-hue lists of colors).
+If you approach color like this, then you'll be interested in using `OpaqueColor.Generator`, which has helpers like `square` (generates 4 evenly-spaced colors) and `monochromatic` (generates lovely single-hue lists of colors).